hsr/oscars/README-DEMO.md

  - **OSCARS:** [http://github.com/hsr/oscars](http://github.com/hsr/oscars)
  - **OSCARS SDN PSS:** [http://github.com/hsr/oscars-sdnpss](http://github.com/hsr/oscars-sdnpss)

 **NOTE:** Don't forget to change the OSCARS topology.
 You can use the python script `json2nmwg.py` under `oscars/tools/python/topology` to generate your NMWG topology file.
-However, this requires Floodlight to be running, and need to be postponed until later on.
+However, this requires Floodlight to be running, and need to be postponed until you start Floodlight.
+Use `json2nmwg.py --help` to check the list of arguments.

 After you have OSCARS installed, download and import the virtual machine to your server.
 Start the machine and make sure that the OSCARS server have connectivity to it.
 Both the username and password for the multilayerdemo VM is `mininet`.